Sumatran tiger

 Young Amur tiger in the snow.

 Amur or Siberian tiger Panthera tigris altaica: The largest of the tiger subspecies, males can be as long as a station wagon!
 These tigers also have the palest orange coat and the fewest stripes, to help them blend in with their snow-covered habitat.
 As it lives in a very cold climate, the Siberian tiger’s coat grows longer and thicker than other tiger subspecies, and it develops a layer of fat for insulation.
-There are about 450 Siberian tigers left in their home range of eastern Russia and northeastern China.
+Their home range is in eastern Russia and northeastern China.

 Bengal tiger sitting in tree